Fresh disclosures expose UK banks' gender pay gulf

-LONDON (Reuters) - Standard Chartered and Virgin Money disclosed striking gender pay gaps on Tuesday, underlining an industry-wide chasm between male and female pay in Britain’s financial sector.
+LONDON (Reuters) - Standard Chartered (STAN.L) and Virgin Money (VM.L) disclosed striking gender pay gaps on Tuesday, underlining an industry-wide chasm between male and female pay in Britain’s financial sector.

 Ahead of an April deadline to report on gender pay, Asia-focused StanChart reported a gap of 30 percent in Britain, while Virgin Money - the only major UK lender run by a woman - said its female staff earned on average 32.5 percent less per hour than its male workforce.